Isah Eliakwu

-Isah "Aly" Abdulahi Eliakwu (born 25 October 1985) is a former Nigerian footballer who played as a centre forward.
+Isah "Aly" Abdulahi Eliakwu (born 25 October 1985) is a Nigerian former footballer who played as a centre forward.

 Football career

 Early career

 After the abolition of the non-EU quota per team in 2000–01 season, Eliakwu joined Reggiana, where he played along with countrymen Stephen Makinwa, Akande Ajide, Adewale Wahab, Obafemi Martins and Saidi Adeshokan.
 At that time FIFA had not yet restricted youth player's international transfers.

-In June 2002, he was signed by A.S.
-Roma, but in pure financial tricks to raise profit, which the net asset of the club was just increased in terms of player contract value.
+In June 2002, he was signed by AS Roma, but in pure financial tricks to raise profit, which the net asset of the club was just increased in terms of player contract value.
 Eliakwu and Akande Ajide were exchanged with Daniele De Vezze and Fabio Tinazzi in co-ownership deal, all 4 were valued €2 million thus the 50% registration rights "worth" €1 million each.
 Tinazzi and De Vezze created false profit of €2 million and €1.93 million for Roma alone.

 About August 2002, Eliakwu was sold back to Reggiana for free, as well as Ajide was signed outright for Roma for another €1 million.